nmfs-fish-tools/Resources/CONTRIBUTING.md

 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 * **Include screenshots and animated GIFs** which help you demonstrate the steps if needed.
-You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
+You can use [licecap](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [silentcast](https://github.com/colinkeenan/silentcast) on Linux.
 * **Explain why this enhancement would be useful**
 * **List some other text editors or applications where this enhancement exists.**